RetroDriven/MiSTerMAME/README.md

 * You can save Mame and HBMame files within the "Games" Folder on your MiSTer SD Card.
 By default this Script saves these files within /_Arcade/Mame and /_Arcade/hbmame but the Path's can be change to your liking via the INI File.
 * In the near future the Official MiSTer Updater will download the RBS and MRA files automatically for you.
 When this happens I will likely remove all Official MRA files from this Script.
 I will likely keep the Non-Official MRA files here for downloading though.
 Such as Jotego's MRA Files.

-## Wiki ##
-You can visit the Wiki page here for lists of the Files that the Script downloads as well as other information.

-<a href="https://github.com/RetroDriven/MiSTerMAME/wiki"> Wiki Page</a>

 ## Disclaimer / Legal Information
 By downloading and using this Script you are agreeing to the following: